cabreraam/iwocl2019_artifacts/README.txt

 This is version 1 of the artifacts.

-There are 129 files total, organized in the current directory and 54 sub-directories.
+There are 132 files total, organized in the current directory and 46 sub-directories.

 In the current directory:

 	- README.txt - this file
+	- README.md - README for github repository
 	- code - the code kernels used in the project
 	- data - all of the data used to produce the graphs and figures in the paper